SenseLogic/CODA/README.md

     class_ = new CLASS;
     ```

+*   Use a noun or noun phrase for classes, constants, attributes and variables.

-*   Include the class name (without numbers) in the attribute and variable names.
+*   Use the meaningful part of the class name for attribute and variable names.

     ```cs
     Dictionary<PLAYER, string>